 Please see our fees page for the breakdown of tuition and mandatory ancillary fees by program and semester for both domestic and international students.

 Books & Supplies

-The estimated cost of books and supplies for 2015-2016 is approximately $1200 for first year.
+The cost of books and supplies for Year 1 is approximately $1,200.
 The cost of books and supplies will be less in the second year.
-Student membership in the Ontario Association of Child and Youth Counsellors ($32 annually) is highly recommended.
+Student membership in the Ontario Association of Child and Youth Counsellors (approx. $32 annually) is highly recommended.
 This is the best information available at the time of publishing to the website and is subject to change.

 Graduates typically find employment within:

 Youth detention facilities

 Graduates from this program may continue their studies at university and may receive credit for their prior College education.

 Please note: Cambrian College strives to ensure the accuracy of the information on this website.
 Please note that the academic curriculum is continually reviewed and revised to ensure that Cambrian's programs and courses remain relevant.
 The College reserves the right to cancel or make changes to any course or program, fee, procedure, or campus location at any time.